 As you’ve probably already gathered, the cost of framing a roof can vary quite a lot.
-We’ll have a look a bit more closely at exactly what affect the cost of framing a roof in a minute, but things like materials and shapre obviously play a factor.
+We’ll have a look a bit more closely at exactly what affects the cost of framing a roof in a minute, but things like materials and shape obviously play a factor.

-As you can see, these estimates vary quite a lot.
+As you can see, these estimates present quite a spectrum in price.
 In fact, the most expensive roofing option comes out at 3 times the cheapest.
 So what affects this cost difference?

 Some locations might simply have an oversupply of roofing companies or roofing options, all competing for your business.
 This can drive down costs considerably in comparison to areas where your options might be limited.

 Other than location, another huge factor is the shape of roof you want.
 Gable and shed roofs are considered the easiest to build, and are therefore the cheapest.
 More complicated roof designs will take longer and also cost more.
 Adding things like trusses and other design options can also increase the cost considerably.

 While all roofs will need to be framed with strong and durable wood, you can also choose to spend a bit more here if you want to.